Destroy What You Enjoy: Reception

 Destroy What You Enjoy received mixed reactions and reviews upon release.
 It had also received mostly negative reactions among the fanbase, due to the band's change in the music, shifting more towards the punk rock genre.
+Spider One, the band's vocalist and leader, claims to have come to terms with the reaction, comparing the record to "Star Wars with no spaceships" and recognizing that it did not match the majority of the band's prior content artistically.